justin-guan/discord-announcer/README.md

 # discord-announcer

+<b>This repo is no longer being maintained.
+I wanted to rewrite this bot in Typescript so that it would be easier to maintain.
+A rewritten and updated version of this bot can be found [here](https://github.com/justin-guan/discord-doggo).
+I highly encourage everyone to check out that project instead as it's much more up to date than this one. </b>

 This is a node.js bot for discord that announces when a user enters or leaves a voice channel.
 This bot works using the Voice RSS API to generate announcements.
 As of v2.0.0, this bot has multi server support.

 * [Requirements](#requirements)